Exam Board – AQA

 Entry requirements – Grade 6-6 in combined science or grade 6 in physics and grade 6 in biology or chemistry.
 Grade 5 in English language and grade 6 in maths.

 Practical investigations, group discussions and mathematical work led by an enthusiastic team of staff will teach you analytical and problem solving skills through exciting and challenging learning experiences.

 “I like that physics has always been highly regarded by universities.”

 The physics course is divided into 6 modules:

-- module 2: foundations of physics – the building blocks of physics looking at quantities and measurements
+- measurements and their errors – the building blocks of physics

 What doors will this open up for me?